 The Cartwheel Galaxy

-The Cartwheel Galaxy (also known as the ESO 350-40) is a lenticular galaxy or annular located about 500 million light years away in the constellation Sculptor in the southern hemisphere.
+The Cartwheel Galaxy (ESO 350-40) is a ring galaxy, located about 500 million light years away, in the constellation Sculptor in the southern hemisphere.

-Judicious use of this tool has allowed the original Hubble observations, to obtain details of the Cartwheel galaxy.
+This image was produced with Hubble data and then reprocessed using the FITS Liberator 3 open source software developed at ST-ECF.
+The use of this tool allowed, from the original Hubble observations, to obtain even more details of the Cartwheel galaxy.

 | || |

 Composite HST image: A small galaxy passed through the disk of a large galaxy, and produced this gigantic shock wave, which formed this wheel of gas and dust.
 The reprocessed image of this cosmic event shows the Cartwheel Galaxy or Cartwheel Galaxy (ESO 350-40).
 Image taken by the NASA/ESA Space Hubble Telescope.

 The Cartwheel as seen by JWST

 The James-Webb Space Telescope, placed at Lagrange Point L2, reveals new details about the Cartwheel Galaxy and its central black hole against the backdrop of many other galaxies.

 The Galaxy Cartwheel sports two rings - a glowing inner ring and a surrounding colorful ring.
 Its cartwheel appearance is the result of an intense event - a high-speed collision between a large spiral galaxy and a smaller galaxy not visible in this image.

 The outer ring, which has been expanding for about 440 million years, is dominated by numerous star formations, star clusters and supernovae.